Man Gyong Bong 92: Controversy with Japan

 In September 2002, the North Korean government admitted to abducting several Japanese citizens throughout the late 1970s and early 1980s.
 This admission caused people to believe the first Man Gyong Bong, operating since 1971, was used to transport these abductees to North Korea.
 This assumption sparked further suspicion surrounding the ferry’s successor, the Man Gyong Bong 92, that was still in operation.

 The main allegation against the Man Gyong Bong 92 was that it allowed the smuggling of illegal items to and from Japan.
 Specifically, it was believed that drugs and weapons were being smuggled into Japan, and cash, missile parts, and other potentially dangerous technology were secretly being taken to North Korea.

 These suspicions were supported by several confessions made in 2003 by former North Korean citizens and allies.
 In late January 2003, Kim Sang-gyu, a former senior official of Chongryon, admitted to running an espionage network in Japan for North Korea until 2000.
 He confessed to receiving his orders from Pyongyang through various high-ranking crew members aboard the Man Gyong Bong 92.

 On May 20, 2003, a former North Korean missile scientist testified at a U.S. Senate hearing that the Man Gyong Bong 92 transported 90% of the missile parts used by North Korea.
 These components were suspected of having been obtained from typical Japanese electronics such as game consoles and digital cameras, which would also make them easier to smuggle out of the country.

-In August 2003, the Yomiuri Shinbun reported that a North Korean defector confessed to smuggling drugs for North Korea into Japan through the Man Gyong Bong 92.
+In August 2003, the Yomiuri Shimbun reported that a North Korean defector confessed to smuggling drugs for North Korea into Japan through the Man Gyong Bong 92.
 He would deliver these drugs to a member of Chongryon, who would then deliver the drugs to the Japanese yakuza.
 This confession supported the U.S. State Department testimonies made in May of that year, that North Korea’s methamphetamine market in Japan provided the government with a profit of up to US $7 billion.

 These allegations were denied by both the North Korean government and the head of Chongryon's foreign affairs bureau, So Chung-on.
 While there was not enough evidence to support these allegations, that didn’t stop Japanese suspicions.
 Since the abduction admission, Japan began a stricter enforcement of regulations on North Korean vessels, especially the Man Gyong Bong 92.
 In one instance, the threat of a thorough inspection supposedly caused the Man Gyong Bong 92 to remain in North Korea and to cancel its voyage, one that was to be the first to Japan in five months.